-Ending a salary sacrifice close to retirement causes a rise in pensionable pay and this may result in an employer being charged under a final pay control.
-If this affects you, please contact the BMA for further advice.
+Ending a salary sacrifice close to retirement causes a rise in pensionable pay and this may have resulted in an employer being charged under a final pay control.

 This example of leasing a car via salary sacrifice demonstrates how a salary sacrifice scheme can work.

 A reduction in salary from sacrifice arrangements means that work-related statutory payments (payments paid by the employer and based on average earnings over a fixed period, such as statutory maternity pay and statutory sick pay) will also be affected.
 The reduced salary figure will be used in any calculations of these payments.

 Furthermore, a lower salary as a result of a salary sacrifice arrangement could reduce the value of benefits available in the NHS pension scheme, such as death in service and ill-health retirement benefits.
 Furthermore, mortgage applications will be made based on a member’s lower salary.

 There are a number of points that you should consider before entering into a salary sacrifice arrangement with your employer.